joctaTorres/StudyTexts/LINUX/Processes.md

 In linux systems we can have a view of wha processes are running by executing the `top` command in the terminal.

 > This command is "real-time".
 You can see the list is not static, it changes.
-That because the `top` lists in real-time the processes that are running in your machine.
+That's because the `top` lists in real-time the processes that are running in your machine.
 If you open a new application, you can see it begin add to the processes list.

 Each entry in this list is a process.
 In the columns you can see information about each process.
 The most relevant information are: